-Welcome to part 5 of our Getting Started with SOLIDWORKS Simulation series.
+Welcome to part 5 of our Introduction to SOLIDWORKS Simulation series.
 This time we will be showing you how to break your model into smaller entities, otherwise known as meshing.

 If you haven't seen our previous entries, here is where to get caught up:

 Once you’ve finished defining your fixtures and loads, the next step before running the simulation is to divide the model into small entities called elements.
 This process is called "meshing", and it's one of the foundational concepts in FEA.
 Meshing is what allows the computer to solve the underlying math problem and give us results.